Throughout my VA career, I’ve worked with a variety of email marketing platforms:

 Next, I proofread and check grammar.
 Usually, I use Grammarly to do this, but there are other tools I use, too.
 Read more about them here.

 Schedule your newsletter for a date and time to be sent.

 Easy peasy!
 But it’s not over yet!

 Over the next week or so, I’ll check your newsletter’s stats.
 By checking open rates and unsubscribes, this information can help when designing your next email campaign.

 I can help you import contacts, design your newsletter and set up email automation.
-Email me at firstname.lastname@example.org and let’s talk about how I can help.
+Book a free consultation call with me to discuss it.